joedolson/my-calendar/src/readme.txt

 * Change: If a new event is saved as draft, redirect to the edit screen for that event.
 * Change: Update deprecated Google Maps.marker.
 * Change: Add access terms as classes on event wrapper.
-* Change: Adjust RSS subscription window from 2 days to 90 days.
+* Change: Adjust RSS subscription window from 7 days to 90 days.
+* Change: New filter `mc_style_variables` to filter CSS variables.
+* Change: Event editor indicates in heading and title if the event is recurring.
+* Change: Add filters to customize location controls from code.
+* Change: Omit 'description' from template previews.
+* Change: Misc. minor tweaks to default styles.
 * Bug fix: iCal subscription link pointed to export URL.
 * Bug fix: Disabling event links on grid/list views should not also disable single event view.
 * Bug fix: Filtering calendars by accessibility characteristics was broken.